-Planning to visit another country can be overwhelming, especially if you don’t know the area or speak the language.
+Planning a visit to another country can be overwhelming, especially if you don’t know the area or speak the language.
 For these reasons, we always book a tour guide when we vacation abroad.
-It’s a great way to avoid stress and gain a better understanding of the local history and culture.
+It’s a great way to avoid stress while gaining a better understanding of the local history and culture.

-However, finding a tour guide that is reliable, knowledgeable, and entertaining can present its own set of challenges.
-Before traveling to Mexico City, we heavily researched some travel sites and reviews before decided to book a couple of excursions with Jorge Mendoza.
+However, finding a local tour guide that is reliable, knowledgeable, and entertaining can present its own set of challenges.
+So before traveling to Mexico City, we heavily researched some major travel sites and online reviews before decided to book a couple of excursions with Jorge Mendoza.

 Continue reading this article for an unbiased review of our experiences with Tour Guide Jorge Mendoza.
-We’ve also included insight into some of the nearby attractions to help you plan for your upcoming trip to Mexico City.
+We’ve also included some insight into a handful of the nearby attractions to help you plan for your upcoming trip to Mexico City.
 If you’ve already read the reviews for Jorge, here’s how you can reach him by email: Jorge Mendoza.

 Quick Review Guide:

 1. Our Experience with Tour Guide Jorge Mendoza

 2. The Ancient Sites We Visited with Jorge